2024-2025 Academic Catalog

 Registration and Withdrawal Information

 Registration for the academic year* is held both online and in person for all undergraduate students currently in attendance.
 New freshmen students register through Jump Start, while new transfer students register online with assistance from the Academic Advising office.
+All students will be assigned an Academic advisor and a program advisor.
+It is strongly recommended that the student meet with his/her advisor before registering for courses to plan for appropriate coursework to be taken.
+It is important to make frequent contacts with the advisor, who will assist the student in an orderly progression from enrollment to graduation.
+The ultimate responsibility for compliance with academic requirements for graduation, selection of courses, prerequisites and class registration rests with the student.
 Undergraduate students choosing not to register for subsequent semesters must adjust their status accordingly.
 They may either withdraw from the University altogether or move to Leave of absence status.
 Please consult the Academic Status section of this catalog for more details.
 By registering, the student accepts the responsibility to subscribe to all University policies, financial and otherwise.
 Fulfillment of registration requirements is the individual student’s responsibility and must be completed in accordance with procedures established by the Office of the Registrar.

 Payment or arrangement for payment must be made with the University’s Students Business Services Office by the published deadlines for payment.
 Failure to meet published payment deadlines will result in the cancellation of the student’s course registration for that term.